-- 3.1 Protecting the confidentiality and integrity of personal data is a critical responsibility that we take seriously at all times.
-We are exposed to potential fines of up to the higher of up to £17.5 million or 4% of total annual turnover for failure to comply with the provisions of the GDPR. - 3.2 This policy applies to all employees, workers, contractors, volunteers, agency workers, consultants, Directors, and Officers and to any other third party who processes personal data on our behalf.
-You must ensure that you read, understand and comply with this policy when processing personal data as part of your work role. - 3.3 The (CHL) Board has overall responsibility for the effective operation of this policy.
+- 4.1.
+Protecting the confidentiality and integrity of personal data is a critical responsibility that we take seriously at all times.
+CHL are exposed to potential fines of up to the higher of up to £17.5 million or 4% of total annual turnover for failure to comply with the provisions of the GDPR. - 4.2.
+This policy applies to all employees, workers, contractors, volunteers, agency workers, consultants, Directors, and Officers and to any other third party who processes personal data on CHL behalf.
+All staff must ensure they read, understand and comply with this policy when processing personal data as part of the staff work role. - 4.3.
+The CHL Board has overall responsibility for the effective operation of this policy.
 The Director of Resources will oversee this policy.
-Please contact the Information Governance

-Officer (IGO with any questions about the operation of this policy or if you have any concerns that this policy is not being or has not been followed.
+Please contact the Information Governance Officer (IGO) with any questions about the operation of this policy or if you have any concerns that this policy is not being or has not been followed.

-4. REPORTING A BREACH
+5. REPORTING A BREACH

-- 4.1 We have put in place procedures to deal with any suspected personal data breaches and will notify the data subject or the regulator (ICO) where we are legally required to do so.
-We maintain a record of all personal data breaches which will be reviewed regularly. - 4.2 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the IGO and follow the CHL Data Breach Guidance (link to Guidance to be added here).
-You should preserve all evidence relating to the potential breach.
+- 5.1.
+CHL have put in place procedures to deal with any suspected personal data breaches and will notify the data subject or the regulator (ICO) where we are legally required to do so.
+We maintain a record of all personal data breaches which will be reviewed regularly. - 5.2.
+If staff know or suspect that a personal data breach has occurred, do not attempt to investigate the matter.
+Immediately contact the IGO and follow the CHL Data Breach Guidance Data Protection and FOI (sharepoint.com).
+Staff should preserve all evidence relating to the potential breach.

-5. WHAT INFORMATION IS PROTECTED
+6. WHAT INFORMATION IS PROTECTED

-- 5.1 Personal data includes any information relating to an identified or identifiable natural living person.
-There are two types of personal data under the UK GDPR, personal data, and special category data.

-- 5.2 Personal data means any information relating to a living individual who can be identified from that information (a "data subject") or on its own when taken together with other information.
+- 6.1.
+Personal data includes any information relating to an identified or identifiable natural living person.
+There are two types of personal data under the UK GDPR, personal data, and special category data. - 6.2.
+Personal data means any information relating to a living individual who can be identified from that information (a "data subject") or on its own when taken together with other information.
 This may include both facts and expressions of opinion about the person.
-It does not include anonymised data.

-- 5.3 Special category data is more sensitive and afforded more protection under the UK GDPR.
+It does not include anonymised data. - 6.3.
+Special category data is more sensitive and afforded more protection under the UK GDPR.
 This includes information relating to:

-- 5.3.1 Race or ethnic origin.
+- Race or ethnic origin.

-- 5.3.2 Political opinions.
+- Political opinions.

-- 5.3.3 Religious or philosophical beliefs.
+- Religious or philosophical beliefs.

-- 5.3.4 Trade union membership.
+- Trade union membership.

-- 5.3.5 Genetic data.
+- Genetic data.

-- 5.3.6 Health data.
+- Health data.

-- 5.3.7 Information relating to sexual life and/or sexual orientation; and
+- Information relating to sexual life and/or sexual orientation; and

-- 5.3.8 Criminal data (convictions and offences).
+- Criminal data (convictions and offences).

-6. PERSONAL DATA PROTECTION PRINCIPLES
+7. PERSONAL DATA PROTECTION PRINCIPLES